Okipa/laravel-table/README.md

 ## Usage

-Create your table class with the following command:
+Create your table with the following command:

 ```bash
 php artisan make:table UsersTable --model=App/Models/User
 ```

-Set your table configuration in the generated file, which can be found in the `app\Tables` directory:
+Configure your table in the `UsersTable` generated class, which can be found in the `app\Tables` directory:

 ```php
 namespace App\Tables;